cypress-io/github-action/README.md

 ### Support

 Node.js is required to run this action.
-The currently recommended version `v5` supports:
+The recommended version `v6` supports:

 - **Node.js** 16.x
 - **Node.js** 18.x